furey/tinx/README.md

 ### Naming strategy

-Tinx calculates its shortcut names via your `strategy` config value implementation.
+Tinx calculates shortcut names via the implementation defined by your `strategy` config value.

 Lets say you have two models: `Car` and `Crocodile`.

-If your naming `strategy` was set to **pascal** (default), Tinx would define the following shortcuts into your session:
+If your naming `strategy` was set to **pascal** (default), Tinx would define the following shortcuts in your session:

 - Car: `$c`, `$c_`, `c()`
 - Crocodile: `$cr`, `$cr_`, `cr()`